tonybushido/oxaria_code/README.md

 ## TASK 2 - Visualising raw datasets

-The notebooks below used to display & visualise raw sensor data for exploratory data analysis.
+Notebooks to display & visualise raw sensor data for exploratory data analysis e.g. to indentify periods of instability / discontinuity for task 3.

 | January 2020 to February 2021 | January 2021 to May 2021 | June 2021 to October 2021 |
 |:-----------------------------:|:------------------------:|:-------------------------:|